jatinbunkar/Jatin-AWS-Resume/Project/AWS Three Tier Web Architecture/3 tier Web App.md

 This project is a hands-on walk through of a three-tier web architecture in AWS.
 We will be manually creating the necessary network, security, app, and database components and configurations in order to run this architecture in an available and scalable manner.

-## Audience:

-It is intended for those who have a technical role.
-The assumption is that you have at least some foundational aws knowledge around VPC, EC2, RDS, S3, ELB and the AWS Console.

 ## Pre-requisites: